 A group of undergraduate students in Colombia with an EPS faculty member, all seated on stairs in front of a wooden door.

 The Education Studies degree program addresses urgent questions related to domestic and global education policy and practice.
 Majors become thought leaders who engage critically and ethically in educational policy debates and practice.
-While pursuing Education Studies, students can expect to:
+While pursuing Education Studies, students:

-• focus on the relationships among education, inequality, and social justice
+• analyze the relationships among education, inequality, and social justice

-• investigate at the local, national, and global levels, the connections between education and other policy areas, including housing, healthcare, migration, justice, political reforms, economic development, and foreign policy
+• investigate local, national, and global connections between education and other policy areas, including housing, healthcare, migration, justice, political reform, economic development, and foreign policy

-• explore contemporary educational debates from early childhood through K-12, higher education, and the workforce
+• explore contemporary educational issues from early childhood through K-12, higher education, and the workforce

 • compete for grants for research or applied work and awards in writing, research, and community-engaged scholarship